littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 -Fixed what was needed for compatibility with Stellaris 4.2 (Corvus).
 -Excluding "Scorched Earth" type civics from anything that needs to do diplomacy.
 -Replaced weird custom check for adopting psi traditions with one that already exists in base game.
+-Natural Esper leader trait no longer set to be "opposite" to Psychic (think this might cause edge case problems with ascension).
 -Updated compat version number.

 v7.1.2 (11/21/25) - Unpexpected Case Type